saivarunk/vue-simple-upload/README.md

 You can access the file upload events using v-on methods.

 - File Upload start event:
-  You can access the start event using v-on:start"startUpload"
+  You can access the start event using v-on:start="startUpload"

 ```js